 The Dormition Cathedral (Entschlafenskathedrale) celebrates, what we call “Maria Himmelfahrt”.
 It is the oldest Cathedral of the Kremlin, built in 1475-1490 by Aristotele Fioravanti.
 It mixes Russian traditional and Italian Renaissance architecture.
 The five golden cupolas shine, when the sun breaks through the clouds.
 Inside is the throne of Monomaxos alluding to the dynastic link of Iwan IV with Byzantium – he used this throne to pray (“Betstuhl”).

 Next to the Dormition Cathedral we enter the small Church of the Deposition of the Robe (when Maria died and was accepted in Heaven, she left her robe in the grave, Церковь Ризоположения Пресвятой Богородицы)).
-No fotos allowed in the pretty church with its frescoes.
-Behind the church are the joyful, slim cupolas of the Terem Palace. which used to be the main residence of the Russian Tsars.
+No photos allowed in the pretty church with its frescoes.
+Behind the church are the joyful, slim cupolas of the Terem Palace, which used to be the main residence of the Russian Tsars.

 Annunciation Cathedral (Благовещеский собор, house church of the Tsars)

 Now, we have to stand in line with a large group of Chinese tourists to enter the Annunciation Cathedral.
 After having entered, I see Jonas just to the left.
 I stop to breathe: I remember, when I was here with Ernst and we enjoyed looking at Jonas being swallowed and spat out again by the whale.
 Inside we admire the solemn iconostasis with the works of Andrei Rublew, Teophanos the Greek and the School of Moscow.
 The Cathedral was built by masters from Italy and Pskow between 1484-1489.
 In 1560 Iwan IV renovated the church and since then, it has had nine cupolas, because conquering Kasan lasted nine days.
 These churches are full of symbols.